RaphaelBijaoui/NumericalMethods/README.md

 Now onto the fun stuff!

 ### Running Scripts
+All scripts can be run from the Matlab application.
+This is a general guide of what each script does:
+**
+**RLC_script.m:** solves the ODE from an RLC circuit for a range of input functions.
+See Exercise 3 from spec.pdf for more.

 Note: This project was the coursework component of course ELEC95018 Mathematics 2C: Numerical Analysis, completed alongside George Chen, Archibald Crichton, Karl K Melaimi, Samuel Sim, and Stacey Wu.